zgl5/BeautySite/README.md

 POST /user/login: Log in a user
 GET /user/check-token: Check token validity

+# Usage
+Open your web browser and navigate to https://beautysite-frontend.onrender.com/ to access the application.

 Contributing
 Contributions are welcome!
 If you find any issues or want to add new features, feel free to submit a pull request.
 # Image Credits